Dear Members,

 Remuneration Committee, shall review and approve the remuneration payable to the

-Non-Executive Directors of the Company within the overall limits approved by the
+Company within the overall limits approved by the shareholders as per

-3.2.2 Non-Executive Directors shall be entitled to sitting fees
+provisions of the Companies act.
+3.2.2 Non-Executive Directors shall be entitled to

 3.3.
 Remuneration to other employees